 The couple bought the five-acre property with a house, barn, garage, workshop, horse paddock and riding ring at 240 Goward Rd. in 2012.
 Their daughter’s family, with the Blazkows’ granddaughter, moved into the home too.
 The plan was to replace the workshop with a two-storey garage that had an upstairs office.
 That was 2015.
 Even after the workshop was initially razed there was no sign of contamination.

 It wasn’t until the builders dug down to install the foundation for the new garage that they discovered the contaminated soil.
 An environmental company was brought in and confirmed the presence of oil, including diesel and industrial strength cleaning agents.
-The excavated soil is too contaminated to ship anywhere and so, it sits in three large mounds on top of tarps.
+The excavated soil is too contaminated to ship anywhere, so it sits in three large mounds on top of tarps.

 “It’s lucky we found it,” Peter said.
 “Where it was, it was sitting in a bowl of bedrock but over time the contaminants would start leeching into the water table.”

 The Blazkows are also lucky their own well water was uphill from the contamination.
 After paying nearly $200,000 for the initial excavation the couple found a company that specializes in remediating oil contamination on site, meaning the soil can stay put.
-That process is underway and they still owe the remediation company $20,000 and are facing at least $50,000 more to finish the process of using enzymes that metabolize the hydrocarbons.
+That process is underway and they still owe the remediation company $20,000 for starting the enzymes that metabolize the hydrocarbons.

 “They got us started on the enzyme process, it actually breaks down the contaminants,” Cathy said.